matterofhack/apptrack/README.md

 * I’m self-taught.
 I've likely wrote repeated and inefficient code, and nothing was commented due to the project size.
 My programming background(mostly Lua) is with games I developed on-off over the past decade or more.
 With that said, there’s plenty of room for improvement and definitely areas to add functionality.

-* Directories and files are created and potientally overwritten **WITHOUT** warning. *Be mindful of script placement and usage.*
+* Directories and files are created and potentially overwritten **WITHOUT** warning. *Be mindful of script placement and usage.*

 If two job entries have the same company name(or recruitment agency), job title **and** each are saved on the same day; then the most recent entry will **overwrite** the older entry.
 This is due to the lack of file name checking.